chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 Chainguard Images are rebuilt every night to ensure that new package versions and security updates in upstream Wolfi are quickly applied.

 ## Do I need to authenticate into Chainguard to use Chainguard Images?

-Logging in is optional, but it will be the primary mechanism we will use to notify users of upcoming changes moving forward.
-We encourage users of our free, public Images to start doing this today.
-Logging in will also give users access to browse our Images in the Chainguard platform.
+Logging in is optional if you are only using `:latest` and `:latest-dev` tags or image digests.

+As of August 16, 2023, all other tags for Chainguard Images in the Public catalog are unavailable without paying for access to the Standard or Custom catalogs.
+This means that public catalog users, including open source projects, will either need to pin to the digest they currently use, migrate to the software version associated with `:latest`, or build upon [wolfi-base](/chainguard/chainguard-images/reference/wolfi-base/) to build their desired image.

+There are benefits for all users who authenticate to the Chainguard Registry, as Chainguard provides notifications of version updates, breaking changes, or critical security updates.
+However, users can continue to pull Images by digest or Images tagged `:latest` anonymously.

 To learn how to authenticate into the Chainguard Registry, you can review our [authentication documentation](/chainguard/chainguard-images/registry/authenticating/).
 You can read more about our Images catalogs and some of the thought process behind authentication in our blog post, [Scaling Chainguard Images with a growing catalog and proactive security updates](https://www.chainguard.dev/unchained/scaling-chainguard-images-with-a-growing-catalog-and-proactive-security-updates).
+You can read about the August 16, 2023 changes in the [Important updates for Chainguard Images public catalog users](https://www.chainguard.dev/unchained/important-updates-for-chainguard-images-public-catalog-users).